Neurotmesis: Classification

 Peripheral nerve injuries can be classified in two different ways.
 Neurotmesis is classified under the Seddon system which is defined by three grades of nerve injury.
 The mildest grade is referred to as neurapraxia and is characterized by a reduction or complete blockage of conduction across a segment of nerve while axonal continuity is maintained and nerve conduction is preserved.
 These injuries are almost always reversed and a recovery takes place within days or weeks.
 The second classification of the Seddon system is referred to as axonotmesis which is a more severe case of peripheral nerve injury.
 Axonotmesis is classified by an interruption of the axons, but a preservation of the surrounding connective tissues around the axon.
 These injuries can heal themselves at about 1mm/day, therefore resulting in recovery to be possible but at a slower rate than neurapraxia.
 The last and most severe case of peripheral nerve injury is known as neurotmesis, which in most cases cannot be completely recovered from even with surgical repair.

 The second classification of nerve injury is known as the Sunderland classification which is more complex and specific.
 This classification uses five different degrees of nerve injury, the first one being the least severe and the equivalent to neurapraxia and the most severe being the fifth degree and having the same classification as neurotmesis.
 The second through fourth degrees are dependent on the variance of axon discontinuity and are classified under Seddon's classification of axonotmesis.

 Treatment

-The first line of treatment is often to treat the patient's pain with neuropathic drugs such as tricyclic antidepressants, serotonin reuptake inhibitors, and anticonvulsants.
+The first line of treatment is often to treat the patient's pain with neuropathic drugs such as tricyclic antidepressants, Serotonin–norepinephrine reuptake inhibitor, and anticonvulsants.
 The second lines of drugs to treat pain are non-steroidal anti-inflammatories, tramadol, and opioids.
 Other techniques used to facilitate healing of the nerve and pain are either static or dynamic splinting that can both help protect the injured part as well as improve function.
 Sometimes surgery is an option, although the prognosis is still very poor of regaining function of the affected nerve.
 The goal of surgery is to join healthy nerve to unhealthy nerve.
 The most common surgical techniques include external neurolysis, end-to-end repair, nerve grafting, and nerve transfer from somewhere else in the body.